markusbkk/vuex/docs/api/index.md

 - type: `Object`

   The root state.
 Read only.

+  > The state is reactive, but not understood by React.
+Use the recommendation as shown in Counter [example](../index.md) to expose a reactive state.

 ### getters